Andygrowth/Andygrowth/README.md

 ![@andygrowth - Github - Cover](https://user-images.githubusercontent.com/117131905/199589068-351c1583-e086-433a-b183-8b0472d231e3.png)

 <!-- DESCRIPTION -->
-I am a business professional who worked 7 years in the financial industry.
-From 2015 I've been helping a lot of entrepreneurs to grow with digital marketing.
-I discovered that my purpose in life is to contribute financial wellness to the great financial education problem in the world with code and stories that inspire people.
+I am a business professional who worked for 7 years in the financial industry.
+Since 2015 I've been helping many entrepreneurs grow with digital marketing.
+I discovered that my purpose in life is to contribute to financial well-being to the tremendous financial education problem in the world with code and stories that inspire people.

 ## 🚀My projects

 _I love creating projects that positively impact people's lives while increasing my technical skills.
-I'm working on some exciting projects to share them soon. <br><br>👷🏻🚧_Projects are under construction..._
+I'm working on some exciting projects to share soon. <br><br>👷🏻🚧_Projects are under construction..._

 ## ⚙ My stack technologies
 _Learning about_